Best Rice Cookers Reviewed and Rated

 - Measure the cold water you will need.
 This will depend on the type of rice you are cooking.
 For white long grain rice, for example, 1.75 cups(420ml) of water per cup of rice (240ml).

-- You may want to soak the rice for 30 minutes before cooking and is a personal preference.
+- You may want to soak the rice for 30 minutes before cooking and is a personal preference or perhaps if your cooking a risotto meal.

 - Add optional flavorings, such as herbs and spices, salt, butter or oil.